ruiyeNLP/NLP_Security_N_Robutness/readme.md

-# Confidentiality of NLP models
+# Integrity of NLP models

 Alignment of NLP models